n8n-io/n8n-docs/docs/doc2/onboarding.md

 [https://app.polydocs.io/](https://app.polydocs.io/)

-To access the system:
+Here are the two ways to access the system:

-1. Contact your Polydocs GmbH representative or reach out to [support@polydocs.io](mailto: support@polydocs.io) to create a Organisation.
+1. Contact your Polydocs GmbH representative or reach out to [support@polydocs.io](mailto: support@polydocs.io) to register your company.
+2. Once you have decided to let DOC² make your daily work easier, have already contacted us and have received the onboarding email, you are the first user and therefore the admin of your organization.

+Here is your step by step guide to set up

-2. Go to the [App](https://app.polydocs.io/).
+1. Go to the [App](https://app.polydocs.io/).
 We recommend bookmarking this URL for future reference.
-3. Log in with the credentials provided in your onboarding email.
+2. Log in with the credentials provided in your onboarding email.

-**Tip:** Can't find the onboarding email?
-Go to your login screen and click the **Forgot password?** link.
+:fontawesome-solid-circle-info:{ style="color: #0F17E4" }**Tip:**<br> Can't find the onboarding email?
+Go to your login screen and click the `Forgot password?` link.

 ### Step 2\: Adding Users